How to use this guide

 Digital systems, when networked form Direct Digital Control (DDC) systems.

-DDC also known as direct digital control is the primary control system utilized today.
+DDC is also known as direct digital control is the primary control system utilized today.
 When you talk to folks who have worked in the BAS industry for a long time they tend to define time periods by pre-DDC and post-DDC.

 There are two big differences that DDC brought to the market: